KeshavxGupta/portfolio/README.md

 - Code-splitting and lazy loading
 - Optimized assets and minimal bundle size

-## 🤝 Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License
 - Personal project
 - All rights reserved